Scottish-Tech-Army/soundscape-backend/README.md

 docker compose up

 This will spin up a stack containing four Docker containers with the services described above.
 Once the Ingester service has fetched the OSM .pbf file and transformed it.
-You will be able to a quick test that it is working by using a browser/curl/whatever to hit the Tile service which is listening on 8080 and it should respond with a GeoJSON file for the Washington Capitol Building:
+You will be able to perform a quick test that it is working by using a browser/curl/whatever to hit the Tile service which is listening on 8080 and it should respond with a GeoJSON file for the Washington Capitol Building:

 http://localhost:8080/16/18748/25072.json